SEND Information Report

 How is extra support allocated to children?

 The school budget, received from the LA, includes money for supporting children with SEND.
 Additional funding is given to the school to provide support for our deaf children.
-The Headteacher decides on the deployment of resources for Special Educational Needs and Disabilities, in consultation with the school governors on the basis of needs within the school.
+The Headteacher decides on the deployment of resources for Special Educational Needs and Disabilities, in consultation with the school governors, the SENDCo and the Teacher of the Deaf, on the basis of needs within the school.

 Some children will have their key provision identified within an Educational Health Care Plan.
 Each child’s progress will be reviewed through the Statutory review process.

 What training have staff had to meet the diverse needs of children with SEND?

-The SEND CO’s and TOD’s role is to support the class teacher and teaching assistants in co-ordinating provision for children with SEND.
+The SENDCo and TOD are qualified teachers, and both have undertaken extensive specialist training within their field.
+In their role they provide support to the class teacher and teaching assistants in co-ordinating provision for children with SEND.
 The school provides relevant training based on the needs of children in our school and to ensure we can meet the needs of new pupils joining our school.
 Whole staff training is undertaken as and when appropriate.

 Staff have additional qualifications to fully meet the needs of our deaf children, including BSL level 2, for specialist staff, and BSL1 for the majority of staff across all roles and responsibilities.